xrdocs/8000/_tutorials/8000-software-xr7-usb-boot.md

   This step-by-step procedure can be used to stage, re-image or recover a router from a boot failure.
 ---
-# Cisco 8000 software manageability: USB boot
+{% include toc icon="table" title="Cisco 8000 software manageability: USB boot" %}

 ## Introduction